First Quantum Minerals Ltd.: First Quantum Provides Update on Panama

 CAUTIONARY STATEMENT ON FORWARD-LOOKING INFORMATION

 Certain statements and information herein, including all statements that are not historical facts, contain forward-looking statements and forward-looking information within the meaning of applicable securities laws.
-The forward-looking statements in this news release include statements as to the occurrence, timing and effects of the popular consultation on Law 406.
-With respect to forward-looking statements and information contained herein, the Company has made numerous assumptions, including as to the effect of the popular consultation on the Company.
+The forward-looking statements in this news release include statements as to Bill 1109 and 1110 and their respective progress through the National Assembly approval process and the unconstitutionality proceedings at the Supreme Court of Justice.
+With respect to forward-looking statements and information contained herein, the Company has made numerous assumptions, including as to the impact of political, legal and social developments in Panamá on the Company's ability to continue to operate Cobre Panamá.
 Forward-looking statements and information by their nature are based on assumptions and involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
-These factors include, but are not limited to, political stability in Panama; potential political, social and environmental challenges; and events generally impacting global economic, political and social stability.
+These factors include, but are not limited to, political stability in Panamá; the outcome and legal effect of legislative and judicial processes (including with respect to the Bill and unconstitutionality lawsuits); potential political, legal, social and environmental challenges; and events generally impacting global economic, political and social stability.
 There may also be other factors that cause actual results, performance, achievements or events not as anticipated, estimated or intended, including the risks, uncertainties and other factors discussed in the Company's Annual Information Form.
 The Company undertakes no obligation to reissue or update forward-looking statements or information as a result of new information or events after the date hereof except as maybe required by law.